carlfranklin/Native-AOT-Test/README.md

 ![Show all settings](images/83d54865100a3e1f60423f83e7af9ce1691ec57cfbedc60bb16f85c4c453c371.png)

 > [!TIP]
 > If you expand the File publish options, ReadyToRun can be set there.
+We're not going to set this, but I just wanted to show you where it is.

 ![ReadyToRun](images/ea162118b22d8c48693c48875dc0e5fc71010e9664a6151443037bcd90ef7ac9.png)